Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Evaluation

+For \textbf{RQ4}, we created three ablated versions of \tool and compared their effectiveness with the original version of \tool using the same dataset in \textbf{RQ1}.
+Specifically, to evaluate~the~impact of sequential behavior, we created “\tool w/o Seq” by removing behavior sequence generator and feeding textual descriptions directly into maliciousness classifier.
+To evaluate the impact of textual description transformation, we created ``\tool w/o Text'' by removing textual description transformation in maliciousness classifier.
+To evaluate the impact of \tosemrevision{pre-trained language models}, we created ``\tool w/ DT'' by removing behavior sequence generator and feeding features as a vector into~the~decision~tree.

-For \textbf{RQ4}, we ran \tool against the newly published packages in PyPI and NPM for over \todo{6} weeks.
-This monitoring process started at March 03 2023 and ended at May~27~2023. \tool analyzed a total of \todo{177,839} PyPI package versions and \todo{320,985} NPM package versions.
-We manually confirmed the potentially malicious package versions flagged~by~\tool, and reported them to the official PyPI and NPM teams.
-Further,~by adding the confirmed malicious and benign packages into the original training datasets (i.e., incremental learning), we retrained \tool to evaluate whether \tool could learn from the new data to improve its effectiveness.
-Besides, we analyzed the malicious intentions and triggering scenarios of the new malicious packages.
+For \textbf{RQ5}, we ran \tosemrevision{\tool using the BERT model} against the newly published packages in PyPI and NPM for \todel{over \todo{6} weeks}over nine months.
+This monitoring process started \tosemminorrevision{on} March 03 2023 for PyPI and April 01 2023 for NPM, and ended at October~30~2023\todel{May~27~2023}. \tool analyzed 599,493 PyPI package versions and 324,145 NPM package versions.
+We manually confirmed the potentially malicious package versions flagged~by~\tool.\tosemrm{, and reported them to the official PyPI and NPM teams.} \tosem{Specifically, two authors manually assessed the maliciousness of the packages in the dimension of static characteristics, dynamic behaviors and third-party detection tools.
+Two authors conducted a manual assessment to determine the maliciousness of the packages.
+This process covered comprehending the source code, inspecting the dynamic behaviors, and referencing detection results from third-party detection tools (e.g., virustotal~\cite{virustotal}).
+The two authors are postgraduate and undergraduate students with security/malware background.
+The human inspection was conducted daily, costing one hour each day, over a period of ten months.
+The average number of reviewed packages daily was 30.
+All packages confirmed by two authors as malicious were reported to the official PyPI and NPM teams, all of which were accepted by the two registries. }Further,~by adding the confirmed~malicious and benign packages into the original training datasets (i.e., incremental learning),~we~retrained \tosemrevision{\tool using the BERT model} to evaluate whether \tool could learn from new data to improve its effectiveness.
+We also analyzed the malicious intentions and triggering scenarios of the new malicious packages.

+\tosem{\textbf{Evaluation Metric.} The precision (Pre.), recall (Rec.) used in \textbf{RQ1}, \textbf{RQ4}, \textbf{RQ5} and \tosemrevision{F1-Score used in \textbf{RQ3}} are defined in Equation~\ref{eq:pre_rec}.
+Specifically, $MP_{tool}$ denotes the set of malicious packages predicted by tools (e.g., \tool), and $MP_{test}$ denotes the set of true malicious packages in the testing dataset.
+Precision is calculated by the proportion of true positives (i.e., $MP_{tool} \cap MP_{test}$) in the predicted malicious packages (i.e., $MP_{tool}$), and recall is calculated by the proportion of true positives (i.e., $MP_{tool} \cap MP_{test}$) in the ground truth (i.e., $MP_{test}$).}